Skip to main content

 How the Accelerated Biology Degree Works

-The accelerated B.S./M.S. degree program allows exceptional undergraduate students at UND an opportunity to complete the requirements for both the bachelor’s and master’s degrees at an accelerated pace.
+The accelerated B.S./M.S. degree program allows exceptional undergraduate students at UND an opportunity to complete the requirements for both the bachelor’s and master’s degrees (non-thesis) at an accelerated pace.

 UND's Accelerated Biology Degree